Federal preemption: Constitutional basis

 Although many concurrent powers are subject to federal preemption, some are usually not, such as the power to tax private citizens.

 Intent of Congress presumed to be deference to states

 In Altria Group v.
-Good, the Court wrote:
+Good, 555 U.S. 70 (2008), the Court wrote:

 When the text of a pre-emption clause is susceptible of more than one plausible reading, courts ordinarily "accept the reading that disfavors pre-emption.
 Bates v.
 Dow Agrosciences LLC, 544 U.S. 431, 449 (2005).

 In Wyeth v.
-Levine (2009), the Court emphasized what it called the "two cornerstones" of pre-emption jurisprudence:
+Levine, (2009), the Court emphasized what it called the "two cornerstones" of pre-emption jurisprudence: